 One of the most significant benefits of solar energy is also the most obvious: by generating your own energy, you can partially or completely offset the electricity you purchase from your utility.
 The average solar system lasts for two to three decades, which means most residents enjoy at least a decade or two of free energy after paying off their system with their energy savings and tax credit.

 2) Going solar can reduce your carbon emissions.

 The clean and natural energy harnessed by your solar system offsets the energy you'd typically purchase from local utilities.
 For the most part, local utilities carry a large impact stemming from the generation, transportation and distribution of electricity to your community.
 By using solar panels to generate your own electricity, you offset a portion of the greenhouse gases associated with fossil fuels, lowering your community's overall environmental impact.

 3) Investing in a solar power system can increase the value of your home.

-Solar homes are becoming considerably more appealing, and installing the best solar panels can bump an estate's resale value by a decent amount.
+Homes with solar are becoming considerably more appealing, and installing the best solar panels can raise an estate's resale value by a decent amount.
 Note that this helps offset one of the primary cons of solar energy, which is the steep startup cost of solar panels — but more on that later.

 4) Going solar can make you eligible for rebates and tax incentives.

-Over the past couple of decades, the federal government has implemented numerous plans to incentivize solar energy, including tax credits and rebates.
+Over the past couple of decades, the federal government has implemented numerous plans to incentivize solar energy, including solar tax credits and rebates.
 Many state governments have followed suit, particularly those where sun exposure is most consistent.
-(North Carolina has actually been one of the leaders in this space.)
 Thanks to this, there are some significant ways to recoup part of your solar investment almost immediately.
-Again, this can help offset the initial cost of your solar panel system, allowing you to generate some savings even before those utility reductions begin to stack up.
+Again, this can help offset the initial cost of your solar panel system, allowing you to generate savings even before those utility reductions begin to stack up.

 Disadvantages of Solar Energy